Isn't It Always Love

 "Isn't It Always Love" is a song written by Karla Bonoff.

-It was originally recorded by Bonoff as well for her debut studio album.
+Karen Alexander first recorded the song as the title song for her debut album in 1975.
+It was also recorded by Bonoff for her debut studio album, Karla Bonoff (1977).
+The following year it was recorded by Barbi Benton.
 The song went unreleased as a single until American country music artist Lynn Anderson recorded the track in 1979.
-The song became a top ten hit for the same year.
+The song became a top ten hit for Anderson the same year.

 Versions

 Karla Bonoff version

 American singer-songwriter Karla Bonoff had recorded the original version of "Isn't It Always Love".
 The track was recorded at the Sound Factory, located in Los Angeles, California.
 The song was not issued as a single, but appeared on her debut 1977 album, which was also titled Karla Bonoff.
 The album was issued as a vinyl record, with "Isn't It Always Love" appearing as the first track on "side one".
 When reviewing the album, Ruhlmann commented on the song's musical style, saying they "paint an effective picture of the ups and downs of love, circa the mid-'70s."
+In Canada, the single reached #82 on May 27, 1978.